How Much Does Chimney Lead Flashing Cost?

 Good lead flashing should last decades, but if it is not properly installed or is too thin, it can break easily or crack, causing larger problems.

-If it is required, as it is frequently with chimney jobs, particularly on two-story homes, the cost will be around £300 to £400 higher, implying that a typical cost to replace lead flashing on a chimney is around £800.
+If it is required, as it is frequently with chimney jobs, particularly on two-story homes, the cost could be up to £500 higher, implying that a typical cost to replace lead flashing on a chimney is between £900 - £1100.

-If you are purely trying to fix the flashing with a new section or welding up cracks, the repairs themselves can cost around £200, but the cost of scaffolding will increase this.
+If you are purely trying to fix the flashing with a new section or sealing up cracks, the repairs themselves can cost between £200-£300, but the cost of scaffolding will increase this.

 A well-installed chimney or roof flashing could last up to 30 years.
 Lifespan is determined by environmental factors such as where you live, the size and shape of your chimney, and the materials used to construct it.